-When Dorna was five, she was so hyper and excited that as her father puts it ‘she’d go beyond the circuit of gravity’ and was therefore very prone to accidents.
-Through Yoga Nidra (deep relaxation) her father would bring her back to earth, into her body.
-Her path has since been about reconciling the freedom of the spirit with the body’s limitation and to allow a dance between the two.
+When I was five, I was so hyper and excited that as my father puts it, ‘I’d go beyond the circuit of gravity’ and was therefore very prone to accidents.
+Through Yoga Nidra (deep relaxation) my father would bring my back to earth, into my body.
+My path has since been about reconciling the freedom of the spirit with the body’s limitation and to allow a dance between the two.

 I was extremely lucky to have parents who were connected to the heart of life, lived a life of truth and always studied and learnt from masters who have left their footprint behind.

 Since the age of sixteen, yoga has been an integral part of my life.
 I learnt asana (yoga postures) practices from a book (Yoga in 28 days by Richard Hittleman) in the quiet of my room.
 The practice became my solace, my refuge and source of strength, all very much needed at the distressful time of the country.
 At 19, I was initiated into Transcendental Meditation (a meditation technique taught by Mahararishi Mahesh Yogi of the Advaita Vedanta tradition).
 Yoga in all its aspects has been a compass through which I returned to myself ever since.